Activate Your Character Strengths: The Path to Authentic Happiness

 For a more detailed description of each of these strengths, click here.

-Do you want to discover your natural strengths?
+Do you want to discover your character strengths right now?

 You have two options: